-The other costs also include regular and/or ongoing costs of <1 (2023: <1) for investing in GSAM BV funds.
+The other costs also include regular and/or ongoing costs of 143 (2023: 103) for investing in GSAM BV funds.

-For 2023, an amount of <1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 12 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Share Class G for 2024 amount to <1 (2023: <1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
+The audit fees attributable to Share Class I for 2024 amount to 3 (2023: 2) for the audit of the financial statements and 1 (2023: 1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.

-In accordance with RJ 615.405, a comparative overview of normative costs and actual costs must be included.
-Normative costs are those specified in the prospectus by type.
-Since the management fee is calculated as a percentage of the total net asset value of the Share Class, no absolute level is indicated in the prospectus for these costs.
-As noted above, the percentage applied during the reporting period of 0.13% deviates from the maximum percentage stated in the prospectus (0.24%).
+According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
+Normative costs are those incurred according to the prospectus, categorised by type.
+Since the management fee is calculated as a percentage of the total net asset value of the Share Class, the prospectus does not specify an absolute level for these costs.
+The percentage used during the reporting period is the same as the percentage stated in the prospectus.

-For Share Class G, the other costs are based on the actual costs incurred by the Share Class.
-Due to the relatively minor scale of these costs, they are not further quantified in the prospectus.
-For these reasons, a comparative overview with the cost level specified in the prospectus is not included in this annual report.
+For Share Class I, the other costs are based on the actual expenses charged to the share class.
+Due to the relatively small size of these costs, they are not quantified separately in the prospectus.
+For this reason, a comparative overview with the cost level indicated in the prospectus is not included in this annual report.